Tombstone Oreo Balls

 If you dip oreo balls that are frozen or very cold, the chocolate coating will crack as it sets because of the extreme temperature change.
 The best way to avoid cracking is to place the oreo balls in the fridge to chill for 20 minutes, then dip them.

-What to use to coat oreo balls with?
+How to coat oreo balls

 I like to use almond bark or candy melts.
 If I am doing chocolate covered oreo balls I will use either chocolate or vanilla almond bark.
 If I want them covered in a specific color, I use Wilton Candy Melts!